-Creating a safe framework for individual career development via networks with managers in other companies, for example, via the intranet where employees can network with other managers in other Thyssenkrupp companies.
+Creating a safe framework for individual career development via networks with managers in other companies, for example, via the intranet where employees can network with other managers in other thyssenkrupp companies.
 Our young managers are also participating in external networking groups.

-There have been no changes to the management team in the financial year, and the distribution is still 20% women and thus unchanged compared to 2019/20 (20%).
-There has been no need for replacements, so therefore nothing has been actively done in the financial year to change the gender composition.
+There have been changes to the management team in the financial year, and the distribution is 29% women and thus higher compared to 2020/21 (20%).